-Will AI Assistants Replace Your Marketing Operations Team?
+Will AI Replace Marketing Operations?

 Last updated:OpenAI's new Codex workplace automation examples show AI handling complex multi-tool workflows like daily briefings and weekly reporting.
 For B2B marketing leaders, this signals a shift from AI as content helper to AI as marketing operations orchestrator, potentially reshaping team structures and skill requirements.